 - other cannabis preparations not yet defined.

-For medical marijuana, dispensaries cannot provide a patient with more than a 30-day supply.
+For medical marijuana, dispensaries cannot provide a patient with more than a 60-day supply.

-However, New York’s medical marijuana program does not allow for edibles or smoked flower.
+However, New York’s medical marijuana program does not allow for edibles.
+Although smokable flower was not originally allowed, the Cannabis Control Board has approved the immediate sale of flower for medical patients on October 5, 2021.
 The following products are legally allowed to be sold in medical marijuana dispensaries:

 - Metered liquid or oil preparations (tinctures, sublingually administered products, vape pens)